English to Persian video translator online | AI tool | HeyGen

 Export files that work wherever you publish, including YouTube, training platforms, social media, and internal tools that support subtitle uploads.

-If you also publish in other high-demand languages, you can reuse the same system for English to Spanish localisation:
+If you also publish in other high-demand languages, you can reuse the same system for English to Spanish localization:

 Best practices for better English to Persian translation